mekise/git-primer/README.md

 git branch -d feature1
 ```

-> [!IMPORTANT]
-> When we start working with a remote, we will need to close the online branch as well.
+> :warning: When we start working with a remote, we will need to close the online branch as well.
 You can do this running `git push origin -d feature1`.

 ### :arrow_forward: Resolve a conflict
 You will find conflicts while merging with other people's work.
 Sometimes, you will even find conflicts when merging your own code.
 Let's resolve a conflict.